Lightstreamer/Lightstreamer-toolkit-socket.io-benchmark/README.md

 #### Lightstreamer #####
 *    Launch Lightstreamer server:
-     -    Install and configure the Lightstreamer server following its instructions
+     -    Install and configure the Lightstreamer server following its instructions: [http://www.lightstreamer.com/download](http://www.lightstreamer.com/download)
      -    Create a new folder in its adapters subfolder
      -    Copy the adapters.xml file from server/conf/adapters.xml
      -    Create a lib folder